A climate-friendly road map for healthcare

 The dirty fact: Is it really as bad as it sounds?

 Yes.
-In the U.S. alone, health care accounts for nearly 20% of GDP, making it a major consumer of resources and thus a major producer of waste and greenhouse gases — 8.5% of all U.S. carbon emissions stem from the healthcare sector.1 In fact, compared to other healthcare systems globally, the U.S. is among the top emitters of carbon and is responsible for 25% of global health sector emissions, which is the greatest proportion among all global health sectors.2
+In the U.S. alone, healthcare accounts for nearly 20% of gross domestic product, making it a major consumer of resources and thus a major producer of waste and greenhouse gases — 8.5% of all U.S. carbon emissions stem from the healthcare sector.1 In fact, compared to other healthcare systems globally, the U.S. is among the top emitters of carbon and is responsible for 25% of global health sector emissions, which is the greatest proportion among all global health sectors.2

 20%